BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/ado-net.md

 * With your new edmx open select `Project > Add new data source > Object` to complete the setup of your model.

 __Warning__ Operations within the edmx UI can take some time.
 Even a Cancel request can lock up the IDE.
 Be patient.</br>
-__Warning__ BlackbirdSql.VisualStudio.Ddex.dll is used by the IDE.
+__Note__ BlackbirdSql.VisualStudio.Ddex.dll is used by the IDE.
 Do not add a reference to it in your projects.</br>
-__Note__ Rebuild your projects after installing the VSIX.
-This will ensure any legacy edmx models that were updated and any modifications to the app.config are activated.